-- Get fast-track access to one of the largest and most important print collections in the world, housed in a magnificent former Habsburg residential palace
+- Enjoy one of the world's most important graphic collections, housed in a magnificent former residential palace of the Habsburgs

-- See the highlight of the permanent collection - the Batliner Collection, one of Europe's most important compilations of Modernist art
+- Admire the permanent exhibition, the Batliner Collection, regarded as one of the most lauded collections of modern art in Europe

 Located in the largest of the Habsburg's residential palaces, the Albertina is home to the biggest and most valuable graphical collection in the world.
 See the permanent exhibition of the Batliner Collection, Monet to Picasso, 20 elegant staterooms, and more!